Hyperimmunoglobulin D syndrome: Management

 GOALS OF MANAGEMENT

 The goal of treatment is to alleviate the immediate symptoms for the purpose of improving quality of life (QoL) and avoiding unnecessary therapies.
 Amyloidosis, the one serious potential complication, is quite rare.
 The drugs used to control symptoms also ameliorate inflammation and may mitigate some of the long-term effects of inflammation, such as the development of amyloidosis.
 Curative treatments that are sufficiently low risk are lacking.
-Interventions that prevent the febrile episodes are available but are associated with a higher risk of adverse events and are therefore reserved for patients who fail symptomatic treatment.
+Interventions that prevent the febrile episodes are available but are associated with a higher risk of adverse events and are therefore reserved for patients who develop amyloidosis.
 (See "Hyperimmunoglobulin D syndrome: Clinical manifestations and diagnosis".)

 - Neven B, Valayannopoulos V, Quartier P, et al. Allogeneic bone marrow transplantation in mevalonic aciduria.
 N Engl J Med 2007; 356:2700.